The siege of Leningrad started on 8 September 1941, and was finally lifted on 27 January 1944. Source: RIA Novosti

 As both an ambassador and a professor, I wish more Americans knew more about the tragic but heroic chapter in your city’s history.
 I do what I can to help educate Americans, and I am proud that I have joined my two sons in visiting your city’s excellent history museums.

 Americans take pride in our efforts to provide equipment to Russia’s military during World War II under the Lend-Lease program, under which the Allies helped the Red Army battle the Nazi invaders.
 Between 1941 and 1945, the United States sent 18 million tons of material to the Soviet Union – including more than 400,000 jeeps and trucks, 12,000 armored vehicles (including 7,000 tanks), 11,500 aircraft, and nearly 2 million tons of food.
-The Lend Lease program – and the Alliance in general – was a shining example of great powers uniting to defeat a common enemy.
+The

 It’s an example in history of what Russia and the United States can achieve if we work in tandem on issues of international importance.
 The Obama administration has worked closely with your government to tackle a range of common challenges and nurture common interests.
 Most recently, the admirable efforts of U.S. Secretary of State John Kerry and Russian Federation Foreign Minister Sergey Lavrov that have allowed us to reach agreement on such important issues as eliminating chemical weapons in Syria and curbing Iran’s development of nuclear weapons.